timwaik/FinanceAccountManager/README.md

 Simple money account manger that runs on Java.

-Functionality:-
+##Functionality:-

-Features a main menu which queries the user what they would like to do.
+-Features a main menu which queries the user what they would like to do.

-Able to create and delete accounts.
+-Able to create and delete accounts.

-Able to store multiple accounts, and to add to, remove from, and transfer money between accounts.
+-Able to store multiple accounts, and to add to, remove from, and transfer money between accounts.

-Able to view individual account details, as well as total active current accounts.
+-Able to view individual account details, as well as total active current accounts.

-Currently in the process of:-
+##Currently in the process of:-

-Implementing the ability to personalise account ID.
+-Implementing the ability to personalise account ID.

-Implementing the ability to locate an account based on username, thus creating a 'master account' that is able to control 'user accounts'.
+-Implementing the ability to locate an account based on username, thus creating a 'master account' that is able to control 'user accounts'.